ambarishbiswas/CRISPRDetect_2.2/README.md

 Once all the dependencies are installed, please check that they are successfully installed and available in the user/system PATH by typing the following:

 	clustalw -help
 	water -help
 	seqret -help
 	RNAfold -help
 	cd-hit-est -help
 	blastn -help

-Syntax:
+Basic syntax:

 	perl CRISPRDetect.pl -g NZ_CP006019.gbk -o NZ_CP006019_CRISPRDetect.txt > NC_003106_CRISPRDetect.log

-	     Runs with defaults on a complete gbk file that has cas1 or cas2 annotated.]
+The above command runs CRISPRDetect with default paramaeter on a complete gbk file (file containing both annotation and sequence) that has cas1 or cas2 annotated.]

 	perl CRISPRDetect.pl -f test_multifasta.fa -o test_CRISPRDetect -check_direction 0 -array_quality_score_cutoff  3 -T 0 > test.log

-        [Runs with a lower score cutoff on a fasta file, cutoff 3 rather than 4, as cas1 and cas2 are not annotated and would score +1.
+The above command runs CRISPRDetect with a lower score cutoff on a fasta file, cutoff 3 rather than 4, as cas1 and cas2 are not annotated and would score +1.
 Appropriate for contigs/fasta. -T 0, use all processors rather than the default of 4.
 Does not check direction (not recommended) ]